-There are two high pressure gas mains located north of the Bold Centre which run east/west.
-These are main feeder lines for the County's natural gas distribution system and must be maintained in their present location.
+There are two high pressure gas mains located north of the Bold Center which run east/west.
+These are main feeder lines for Lac La Biche County's natural gas distribution system and must be maintained in their present location.